Barclays Assessment Centre

 You will have already completed online tests before being invited to attend the Barclays assessment centre.
 Unfortunately, you will have to face another.

-The Barclays numerical test is required in order to confirm the score of the previous tests that you took.
+The Barclays numerical reasoning test is required in order to confirm the score of the previous tests that you took.

-- You can learn how to pass numerical tests by visiting our Numerical Test Hub which includes coaching videos and practice tests.
+- You can learn how to pass numerical reasoning tests by visiting our Numerical Test Hub which includes coaching videos and practice tests.

 Are all numerical tests the same?

 No. Test formats vary by supplier.
 The test supplier for Barclays is CEB/SHL.